The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Final sample of radio-loud and radio-quiet active galactic nuclei

-In this work, our final radio AGN sample used to make the fundamental plane analysis consists of the above-mentioned 208 objects which have available estimates for $L_{\rm R}$, $L_{\rm X}$, and inferred $M_{\rm BH}$ from $M_{\star}$.
-Then we utilized the radio-loudness defined by the relative strength of the radio and X-ray emission \citep[$R_{\rm X}$; e.g.,][]{Terashima2003,Panessa2007,Ho2008} to divide radio-loud and radio-quiet AGNs in this work.
+In this work, our final radio AGN sample used to make the fundamental plane analysis consists of the above-mentioned 208 objects, which have available estimates for $L_{\rm R}$, $L_{\rm X}$, and inferred $M_{\rm BH}$ from $M_{\star}$.
+We utilized the radio loudness defined by the relative strength of the radio and X-ray emission \citep[$R_{\rm X}$; e.g.,][]{Terashima2003,Panessa2007,Ho2008} to divide radio-loud and radio-quiet AGNs in this work.
 The ratio of $L_{\rm R}$ to $L_{\rm X}$ is shown in Panel (A) of Fig. \ref{fig:LRLXdis}.
-The $\log (L_{\rm R}/L_{\rm X})$ distribution shows a bimodal shape which is attributed to radio-quiet and radio-loud AGNs, respectively.
-Then we used two single Gaussian components to model the double peaks (see the blue dash-dotted line and red dotted line in Panel A of Fig. \ref{fig:LRLXdis}), and used their cross point as the radio-loudness threshold (see the vertical dark-gray dashed line in Panel A of Fig. \ref{fig:LRLXdis}) to divide radio-quiet and radio-loud AGNs in this work.
+The $\log (L_{\rm R}/L_{\rm X})$ distribution shows a bimodal shape that is attributed to radio-quiet and radio-loud AGNs, respectively.
+Next, we used two single Gaussian components to model the double peaks (see the dash-dotted blue line and dotted red line in Panel A of Fig. \ref{fig:LRLXdis}), and used their cross point as the radio-loudness threshold (see the vertical dashed dark gray line in Panel A of Fig. \ref{fig:LRLXdis}) to divide radio-quiet and radio-loud AGNs in this work.
 This radio-loudness threshold ($R_{\rm X,T}$) is

-It is consistent with the result in \cite{Panessa2007} that is obtained based on a sample of 47 local Seyferts and 16 local low-luminosity radio galaxies (see the vertical light-gray dashed line in Panel A of Fig. \ref{fig:LRLXdis}).
-Finally, we selected out 141 radio-quiet AGNs (68\% of the final radio AGN sample) and 67 radio-loud AGNs (32\% of the final radio AGN sample).
+It is consistent with the result in \cite{Panessa2007} that was obtained based on a sample of 47 local Seyferts and 16 local low-luminosity radio galaxies (see the vertical dashed light gray line in Panel A of Fig. \ref{fig:LRLXdis}).
+Finally, we selected 141 radio-quiet AGNs (68\% of the final radio AGN sample) and 67 radio-loud AGNs (32\% of the final radio AGN sample).
 The physical properties of these radio-quiet and radio-loud AGNs are shown in Fig. \ref{fig:RLRQproperties}.
+All the radio AGNs including their various physical properties are summarized in Table A1\footnote{Table A1 is only available in electronic form at the CDS via anonymous ftp to \href{http://cdsarc.u-strasbg.fr}{cdsarc.u-strasbg.fr (130.79.128.5)} or via \href{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}.}.